curl/curl/docs/libcurl/libcurl-ws.md

 Once such a setup has been successfully performed, the application can proceed and use curl_ws_recv(3) and curl_ws_send(3) freely to exchange WebSocket messages with the server.

-# EXPERIMENTAL

-The WebSocket API was introduced as experimental in 7.86.0 and is still experimental today.

-It is only built-in if explicitly opted in at build time.
-We discourage use of the WebSocket API in production because of its experimental state.
-We might change API, ABI and behavior before this "goes live".